Give agents autonomy,

 Network control

-Define which hosts, ports, and protocols agents can reach.
+Define the hosts and ports agents can reach.

-If a prompt injection tries to send data to an external endpoint, the connection is denied at the network layer.
+If prompt injection tries to send data to an external endpoint, Ona denies the connection.

 Network control panel showing allowed and blocked hosts for agent connections